Centre for Social Justice Pakistan

-Centre for Social Justice (CSJ) is an NGO with its secretariat based in Lahore, Pakistan that engages in result-oriented research, evidence-based public policy advocacy and capacity building concerning human rights, democratic development and social justice for the marginalized groups in Pakistan in particular.
-It engages actively in policy dialogue with government departments/ ministries, educational institutions, national human rights institutions and civil society at large.
+Centre for Social Justice (CSJ) is a non-governmental organisation headquartered in Lahore, Pakistan, that conducts research, policy advocacy and capacity building on human rights, democratic development and social justice, with a particular focus on religious minorities.
+Founded in 2014, CSJ engages in policy dialogue with government departments and ministries, educational institutions, national human rights bodies and civil society organisations.
+It is led by Peter Jacob, a human rights defender and columnist who has headed the organisation as executive director since October 2014.